mercadopago/devsite-docs/guides/snippets/test-integration/secure-fields-card.en.md

 If you still don't have an account to check your credentials, [sign in](https://www.mercadopago[FAKER][URL][DOMAIN]/registration-mp).

-> NOTE
->
-> Note
->
-> This documentation uses the new library version.
-To see the previous version, go to [integrate credit card payment with MercadoPago.js V1](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/v1/receiving-payment-by-card) section.

 The card information will be converted into a token so you can send the data to your servers in a secure way.

 ### 2. Add payment form